Increase in ILAT

 When signing or renewing a lease, negotiate more protective clauses, for example by capping indexation (e.g., at 2-3% per annum upwards or downwards).

-- Optimize the use of office space
+- Optimize office space use

 - Diversify locations